MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/resolve-pagelatch-ex-contention.md

 ##### Method 7: Switch to In-Memory OLTP

 Alternatively, use In-Memory OLTP particularly if the latch contention is high.
 This technology eliminates the latch contention overall.
 However, you have to redesign and migrate the specific table(s), where page latch contention is observed, to a memory-optimized table.
-You can use the [Memory Optimization Advisor](/sql/relational-databases/in-memory-oltp/memory-optimization-advisor?view=sql-server-2017&preserve-view=true) and [Transaction Performance Analysis Report](/sql/relational-databases/in-memory-oltp/determining-if-a-table-or-stored-procedure-should-be-ported-to-in-memory-oltp?view=sql-server-2017&preserve-view=true) to determine whether migration is possible and the effort involved to do the migration.
+You can use the [Memory Optimization Advisor](/sql/relational-databases/in-memory-oltp/memory-optimization-advisor?view=sql-server-2017&preserve-view=true) and [Transaction Performance Analysis Report](/sql/relational-databases/in-memory-oltp/determining-if-a-table-or-stored-procedure-should-be-ported-to-in-memory-oltp?view=sql-server-2017&preserve-view=true) to determine whether migration is possible and what the effort would be to do the migration.
 For more information about how In-Memory OLTP eliminates latch contention, download and review the document in [In-Memory OLTP - Common Workload Patterns and Migration Considerations](/previous-versions/dn673538(v=msdn.10)).

 ## References